-City staff is proposing to revise the Zoning Ordinance with regard to the method of delineation for special flood hazard areas.
+City staff proposes to revise the Ordinance with regard to the method of delineation for special flood hazard areas.
 The revised regulations will be more consistent with the standard procedures of other New Hampshire municipalities.

-The current flood hazards areas, including the 100 and 500 year floodplains and the floodway, are delineated by a US Army Corp of Engineers study from August 1972.
-This study was based on 20-foot contour intervals, without access to the LIDAR technology that is now used to gather this type of information.
-The Army Corp study and resulting maps are more restrictive than the alternative study and maps used by FEMA, which is based on 2-foot contours and was last updated in April 2010 using LIDAR.
-Since the Army Corps maps delineate a much wider area as the floodway, the change to the FEMA maps will allow development in previously restricted areas.
+The current flood hazards areas, including the 100 and 500 year floodplains and the floodway, are delineated by a US Army Corps of Engineers study from August 1972.
+This study was based on 20-foot contour intervals, without access to the LIDAR (light imaging, detection and ranging) technology that is now used to gather this type of information.
+The Army Corps study and resulting maps are more restrictive than the alternative study and maps used by FEMA, which is based on 2-foot contours and was last updated in April 2010 using LIDAR.
+This change affects only land abutting the Merrimack River, which is what was covered in the Army Corps study.